 For Non-Network Benefits, you must obtain prior authorization from the Claims Administrator before obtaining any DME or orthotic that costs more than \$1,000 (either retail purchase cost or cumulative retail rental cost of a single item).
-If you fail to obtain prior authorization as required, you will be responsible for paying all charges and no Benefits will be paid.
+If you fail to obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.